 About the Instructor

-After receiving my BA in English Literature at Kalamazoo College, I attended the MFA program in Creative Writing at UNM.
-My main focus was poetry, although I enjoy writing and reading widely.
-My poetry appears in numerous journals.
-I currently write for the Weekly Alibi, the local alternative weekly in Albuquerque, and teach freshman about composition and creative writing.
-I am very much looking forward to teaching my first Honors College course on women in poetry and comics in spring 2015.
+After receiving her BA in English Literature at Kalamazoo College, Nora attended the MFA program in Creative Writing at UNM.
+Her main focus was poetry, although she enjoys writing and reading widely.
+Nora's poetry appears in numerous journals.
+She currently writes for the Weekly Alibi, the local alternative weekly in Albuquerque, and teaches freshman about composition and creative writing.